We've independently reviewed this article to make sure it's as accurate as we can make it.

 It’s pretty simple, but here’s a quick walk-through.

 - Power Draw.
-Find the BTUs of the portable air condition you have or you’re thinking of buying and enter it into the calculator.
+Find the BTUs of the portable air conditioner you have or you’re thinking of buying and enter it into the calculator.
 It will be converted into watts.

 - Outside Temperature Field.
 This one might be a little tricky.
 I would try to come up with an average temp over the summer, not just whatever temperature it is on any given day.
 If the temperature ranges from 80 to 90 degrees during the hours you would use the air conditioner, base your entry on that.